Free Medical Camp in the Himalayas

 Aside from the more obvious physical and material elements, one of the main achievements of the project has been the rejuvenation of a community that was in serious decline and plagued by emigration to the lowlands and Maoist related violence.
 Through improvements in sanitation, schooling, employment and future prospects the communities have again begun to be an attractive proposition for life-long habitation.

-The sustained close links of Adventure Alternative to the area has provided locals with a reliable and ethical source of employment and training.
+The sustained close links of both Moving Mountains and Adventure Alternative to the area has provided locals with a reliable and ethical source of employment and training.
 Throughout the course of many years, Adventure Alternative has been running Mount Everest expeditions and Everest base camp treks.
 These have brought in charitable donations and also a reliable revenue stream.
 Many of the local Sherpa people have been employed to staff these trips as guides, porters and logistical organisers.
 In so-doing they have gained invaluable skills and experience.

 A number of local Sherpas have now summitted Mt Everest with Adventure Alternative.
 This is an achievement that is held in huge esteem by the Sherpa community, helping to further raise the profile of their home villages as successful and thriving communities.